kekePower/mod_muse-ai/README.md

 - **URL localization with language prefixes**
 - **Multi-method language detection (URL, query, cookie, headers)**

+**Recent Updates:**
+- Handler consolidation: The old test handler has been retired and the enhanced handler is now the default
+- All configuration examples updated to use the standard `muse-ai-handler` name

 **In Development:**
 - Advanced caching and performance features
 - Enhanced error handling